-The big names signed ahead of the new season were Christian Atsu, Jacob Murphy and Joselu, along with the January loan-signings of Kenedy and Martin Dubravka.
+The big names signed ahead of the season were Christian Atsu, Jacob Murphy and Joselu, along with the January loan-signings of Kenedy and Martin Dubravka.

 So to give us a bit of an insight, we did exactly that by using Football Manager 2018.

-Ahead of this season, we added £400million to Newcastle’s transfer budget using the games editor tool, and enabled a consistent turnover of funds available for the Spanish manager to sign virtually anyone he wants.
+Ahead of the season, we added £400million to Newcastle’s transfer budget using the games editor tool, and enabled a consistent turnover of funds available for the Spanish manager to sign virtually anyone he wants.